Controlled Failure / Practice Before It Breaks

 Plan Your Practice

-A fire drill isn’t supposed to be a surprise.
+A drill isn’t supposed to be a surprise.
 No chaos monkey please, we don’t need more stress.
 So schedule the drill, pick a scope, and let other teams know what you’re doing.

 Other Benefits